Unidata/netcdf-c/docs/install-fortran.md

         CPPFLAGS=-I${NCDIR}/include LDFLAGS=-L${NCDIR}/lib \
         ./configure --prefix=${NFDIR} --disable-fortran-type-check

+	To see other configure options, run `configure --help`.

-6. If that succeeds, run "make check".
+6. If that succeeds, run

+		make check

-7. If that succeeds, run "make install" or "sudo make install".
+7. If that succeeds, run

+		make install

+	or

+		sudo make install

+If you encounter problems, send the complete "config.log" file generated by running configure to support-netcdf@unidata.ucar.edu.

 Building with static libraries {#building_fortran_with_static_libraries}
 ==============================